avmcclure/volleyball-rotations/IMPLEMENTATION.md

 ## Project Overview

-A complete Next.js application for teaching volleyball players the 5-1 rotation system.
+A complete Next.js application for teaching volleyball players the 5-1 offensive system.
 The app includes guided walkthroughs, interactive court diagrams, and drag-and-drop practice quizzes.

 ## What Was Built